Skip to navigation Skip to content

 • Warm transfer the individual to a social worker using the Social Work Line for Redress phone number.
 Note: do not use the Social Work Line number

-Has contact been made with a social worker?
+Has the individual been connected with a social worker?

 4

-Unable to contact social worker + Read more ...
+Unable to connect to a social worker + Read more ...

-If the customer is at imminent risk, consider transferring to triple zero (000)
+If the individual is at immediate risk, consider transferring to Triple Zero (000)

 Notify a Team Leader/Manager of any critical incident involving suicide or self-harm.
 Contact a Team Leader or Manager immediately to consider a release of information if:

-• a customer terminates the call before they can be transferred to a social worker, or
+• the individual ends the interaction before they can be transferred to a social worker, and a social worker is unable to reach the individual via outbound contact, or

-• a customer declines a referral to police or ambulance (or withholds consent to release their location and phone number)
+• a social worker is unavailable and the individual declines a referral to police or ambulance (or withholds consent to release their location and phone number)

 Team Leaders and Managers:

-See the Releasing information in the public interest table in the Customers talking about suicide or self-harm procedure.
+See the Table 7 Releasing information in the public interest in Customers talking about suicide or self-harm.

 Procedure ends here.